-Mac OSX Windows Function
+Mac OS X Windows Function

-CMD-P CTRL-P Insert a new plugin
+Cmd-P Ctrl-P Insert a new plugin

-(Gig Performer will switch to
+Gig Performer win Switch to

-Connections View
+Connections view

 automatically if you are

 currently in Performer

 View.)

-Note: The CMD-P /CTRL-P keyboard shortcut provides a more efficient way to create a plugin than right-clicking since it opens the Quick plugin finder dialog (shown below), which allows you to type a partial plugin name, with the resultant list restricted to those that match.
+Note: The Cmd-P /Ctrl-P keyboard shortcut provides a more efficient way to create a plugin than right-clicking since it opens the Quick plugin finder dialog (shown below), which allows you to type a partial plugin name, with the resultant list restricted to those that match.
 Checking the "Also add gain control" box in this dialog causes a Gain and Balance plugin to be inserted immediately after the selected plugin.